30 Healing Solutions for Thyroid Dysfunction

 4. Identify your stressors, your perception and how you react to stressful incidents.
 Consistently practice a form a relaxation you enjoy to trigger the relaxation response.
 Hormones don’t act independently.
 An out of control stress response causes an increase in cortisol and a decrease in the conversion of T4 to T3.

 5. The hormone system responds to emotions.
-In mind/body medicine, the thyroid is often associated with personal will, self-expression, resentment and internalized anger.
+In mind/body medicine, the thyroid is often associated with personal will, self-expression, felling hopeless, resentment and internalized anger.
 Practice communicating clearly, expressing yourself, journaling and dealing with deeper emotions.

 7. Test for and rule out toxic metal body burdens, which is very common in those with thyroid dysfunction.